NorthernDIY/eng-puzzles/README.md

 - Software/ESP32/Addressing_Firmware:  The initial Hall sensor address programming firmware that runs on the ESP32 SOC.
 - Software/Server:  The required Python/Flask based server that runs on the Raspberry Pi (or other Linux system)
 - Software/Visualization: The data visualization php script that reads data from the SQL database and overlays this information on a web page.  (place in /var/www/html)

-**For details of the software requirements for a particular portion of the project, please see the README.md file in the associated folder.**